devpointstudios/dps-react-assessment/README.md

 ### PART II - Controlled Data Fetching (This is an important step, please don't skip it)

  1. Paginate the list of Beers and Breweries, loading no more than 10 at a time.
 Do server-side pagination (NOT client-side): [Will Paginate Gem](https://github.com/mislav/will_paginate).
+This is already setup on the server all you have to do is make sure your client side API requests are passing the correct query strings for the rails server to do the pagination
     * HINT: you can pass pagination details in the query string.
 If you pass the `page` and `per_page` query string parameters the server will paginate results for you.
 EXAMPLE: `api/all_beers?page=20&per_page=5`
  2. Have the ability to go to other pages via pagination links or Infinite Scroll
    * Example Libraries